 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as newborn for selected conditions, precautions do apply.
 For infants less than 1 year of age, pinch the thigh muscle while administering.

 They need to know if you have any of these conditions:

 - drug abuse or addiction

 - an unusual or allergic reaction to naloxone, other medicines, foods, dyes, or preservatives

 This does not apply.

-Keep this medicine ready for use in the case of an opioid overdose.
+Keep this medicine ready for use in the case of a narcotic overdose.
 Make sure that you have the phone number of your doctor or health care professional and local hospital ready.
 You may need to have additional doses of this medicine.
 Each injector contains a single dose.
 Some emergencies may require additional doses.

 After use, bring the treated person to the nearest hospital or call 911.
 Make sure the treating health care professional knows that the person has received an injection of this medicine.
 You will receive additional instructions on what to do during and after use of this medicine before an emergency occurs.